koenrh/s3enum/README.md

 ```

 By default `s3enum` will use the name server as specified in `/etc/resolv.conf`.
-Alternatively, you could specify a different name server using the `--nameserver`
+Alternatively, you could specify a different name server using the `-nameserver`
 option.
 Besides, you could test multiple names at the same time.

 ```
 s3enum \
-  --wordlist examples/wordlist.txt \
+  -wordlist examples/wordlist.txt \
-  --suffixlist examples/suffixlist.txt \
+  -suffixlist examples/suffixlist.txt \
-  --nameserver 1.1.1.1 \
+  -nameserver 1.1.1.1 \
   hackerone h1 roflcopter
 ```